top of page

 How to sow Yellow rattle: mow grass on shortest setting and rake out as much as possible to expose bare soil.
 Sow seeds in 2 direction for even distribution.
 Rake lightly and roll or walk over seeds to achieve better contact with soil.

 When to sow Yellow rattle: Sow in autumn as yellow rattle needs cold period for germination.
 If you missed this period no need to worry.
-You can also sow in the spring if you buy Gardens for Wildlife Yellow rattle seeds as the seeds are stored in cold temperatures over winter.
+You can also sow in the spring if you buy seeds that were stored in cold temperatures over winter.

 Happy gardening